KmolYuan/Pyslvs-UI/README.md

 A part file will split the sketch and boundary with two groups.

 ![](images/IO_slvs_part.png)

+The part files can be import to assemble with main sketch file.
+However, the 3D features still can not be generated from external program yet, so user need to do it by self.

 For the IO method of Solvespace format, you can also refer to two Python scripts 'read' and 'write' in Pyslvs IO module.